MandalKoch/LeetCode/README.md

         Adhere to established coding guidelines and best practices.
         Employ effective time and space complexities where applicable.
         Provide clear and concise variable names and comments.
-    Multiple Languages:
-        Include solutions in your preferred languages (e.g., Python, Java, C++) or explore different ones for learning purposes.
-        Ensure consistency in coding style and conventions across languages.
     Readability and Maintainability:
         Format code consistently for easy reading and understanding.
         Write comprehensive comments to explain complex logic and edge cases.